Electric power distribution: Network configurations

 Distribution networks are divided into two types, radial system or network.
 A radial system is arranged like a tree where each customer has one source of supply.
 A network system has multiple sources of supply operating in parallel.
 Spot networks are used for concentrated loads.
 Radial systems are commonly used in rural or suburban areas.

 Radial systems usually include emergency connections where the system can be reconfigured in case of problems, such as a fault or planned maintenance.
 This can be done by opening and closing switches to isolate a certain section from the grid.
+Some utilities have smart switches (also known as trip savers) that automatically reconfigure the network to route around and make safe a grid segment that is experiencing a fault such as a fallen tree or pole.

 Long feeders experience voltage drop (power factor distortion) requiring capacitors or voltage regulators to be installed.

 Reconfiguration, by exchanging the functional links between the elements of the system, represents one of the most important measures which can improve the operational performance of a distribution system.
 The problem of optimization through the reconfiguration of a power distribution system, in terms of its definition, is a historical single objective problem with constraints.
-Since 1975, when Merlin and Back introduced the idea of distribution system reconfiguration for active power loss reduction, until nowadays, a lot of researchers have proposed diverse methods and algorithms to solve the reconfiguration problem as a single objective problem.
+Since 1975, when Merlin and Back introduced the idea of distribution system reconfiguration for active power loss reduction, a lot of researchers have proposed diverse methods and algorithms to solve the reconfiguration problem as a single objective problem.
 Some authors have proposed Pareto optimality based approaches (including active power losses and reliability indices as objectives).
 For this purpose, different artificial intelligence based methods have been used: microgenetic, branch exchange, particle swarm optimization and non-dominated sorting genetic algorithm.